pdobsan/pynauty/README.md

 ## Documentation

-For documentation, including instructions for  installation, API and User's Guide see the docs/ directory.
+For detailed documentation, API and User's Guide see the `docs/` directory after building as above.

 ## Contributing